Titome/Slynett/README.md

 you can configure the project by creating a `app/config/parameters.ini` and `app/config/config.yml`.

-To do that, just copy the corresponding `.dist` files.
+To do that, just copy and edit the corresponding `.dist` files.

 Doctrine ORM
 ------------